Table of contents

 Notes:

-- Because of data collection limitations, Scotland rents data (underlying the PIPR's stock measure) are mainly for advertised new lets, which were not subject to Scotland's in-tenancy price-increase cap and are not subject to temporary changes to the Rent Adjudication system, as described in the Cost of Living (Tenant Protection) Scotland Bill and the Scottish Government's Cost of living: rent and eviction page, respectively.
+- Because of data collection limitations, Scotland rents data (underlying the PIPR's stock measure) are mainly for advertised new lets, which were not subject to Scotland's in-tenancy price-increase cap (September 2022 to March 2024) or temporary changes to the Rent Adjudication system (April 2024 to March 2025), as described in the Cost of Living (Tenant Protection) Scotland Bill and the Scottish Government's Cost of living: rent and eviction page, respectively.

-Download this chart Figure 3: The average rent in Great Britain was £1,332 in January 2025
+Download this chart Figure 3: The average rent in the UK was £1,332 in March 2025

 Image .csv .xlsEngland